amysmerlick/Readme-Generation/README.md

   * [License](#license)

   # Installation
   Using Node.js and the Inquirer Package, this application allows users to quickly develop a README. md file using command-line controls in their terminal.
 To install, run the following processes first in your terminal: 'npm init -y', then 'npm i inquirer', then make sure to add a '.gitignore' file.
+Once the user has all required files downloaded, type 'node index.js', and the prompts requiring user input will begin.
+Once finished, a README.md will be generated.
   # Usage
+  link
   Please click on the included url for the walthrough video which demonstrates how to use this tool
   # Contributors
   AMY SMERLICK